mikeizbicki/cmc-csci040/topic_00_HTML/README.md

 1. [Follow these directions](https://creativecommons.org/choose/) to include a creative commons license on your webpage.
    You may select any version of the license.

-   NOTE:
+   > **NOTE:**

-   1. This requires that you add a snippet of HTML to your webpage.
+   > This requires that you add a snippet of HTML to your webpage.
-      (I recommend the very bottom, but any location is fine.)
+   > (I recommend the very bottom, but any location is fine.)
-      Whenever you modify your webpage,
+   > Whenever you modify your webpage,
-      you will have to go through the process of uploading your files to github using GitHub Desktop again.
+   > you will have to go through the process of uploading your files to github using GitHub Desktop again.

 1. [Follow these instructions](https://support.google.com/analytics/answer/1008015?hl=en) to create a Google Analytics account and add Google Analytics to your webpage.

-   NOTE:
+   > **NOTE:**

-   1. Once again, you must modify your HTML in order to insert the required `<script>` tag into your webpage.
+   > Once again, you must modify your HTML in order to insert the required `<script>` tag into your webpage.
-      Everytime you modify your webpage, you must go through the process of uploading with GitHub Desktop.
+   > Everytime you modify your webpage, you must go through the process of uploading with GitHub Desktop.

+   > **NOTE:**
-   1. Google Analytics does NOT work when you have uBlock Origin activated.
+   > Google Analytics does NOT work when you have uBlock Origin activated.
-      To ensure that Google Analytics is correctly working, you should temporarily disable uBlock Origin.
+   > To ensure that Google Analytics is correctly working,
+   > you should temporarily disable uBlock Origin.
-      Then, you can visit your google analytics page to see that it registers you as a visitor.
+   > Then, you can visit your google analytics page to see that it registers you as a visitor.

 1. [Follow these instructions](https://developers.facebook.com/docs/plugins/like-button/) to create a Facebook Like button for your webpage.

    Like with Google Analytics, Facebook Like buttons do not work when the adblock plugins are enabled.

-   NOTE:
+   > **NOTE:**

-   1. Don't forget to upload with GitHub Desktop!
+   > Don't forget to upload with GitHub Desktop!
-        Facebook's like button and google analytics will both be broken if your webpage is only served "locally" from your own computer and not from a web server like github.
+   > Facebook's like button and google analytics will both be broken if your webpage is only served "locally" from your own computer and not from a web server like github.

 1. Get at least 5 other students from class to like your webpage on Facebook, and 5 other students to "star" your webpage's repo on GitHub.